dwagner4/3js-portfolio/README.md

 main.js sets up html dynamic elements, subcribes to the finite state machine and loads the Stage instance

+The Stage.js parent has an overlay plane attached to the camera to use for fading to black, etc...

 actors and scenery all have init, update and dispose functions

 Large files and resources are loaded during each object's init() function which is async called recursively from the world's init()